krg7880/node-stubby-server-cli/README.md

 # node-stubby-server-cli
 Module which exposes the Stubby Server API interface from node.
 The API is clean and simple to use.
-Note that if you mute() the client, you cannot get any events so it's NOT recommended not to do this.
+Note that if you mute() the client, you cannot get any events so it's NOT recommended to do this.

 ## Example usage
 ```javascript